 Or just try one of the quaint little artisan shops to mouth-water at the sight of the pasta-assortment, wine or mortadella.

 And finally we come to the long-awaited gelato.
 The number of flavours is head-spinning!
 So, why not try them all? 😉 I’m pretty sure the Italian etiquette dictates to have a gelato for lunch and dinner.
 If not, it should.
 Our favorite stops were the Cremeria Funivia at the Piazza Cavour and Majori Gelati at Via Gugliemo Oberdan (on our way to the carpark).

-Gelato-addiction is a real thing but don’t despair, we found the perfect solution!
+Gelato-addiction is a real thing (speaking from experience here) but don’t despair, we found the perfect solution!
 Become a gelato-expert yourself!
 Take your kids for family workshop at the Gelato museum, just a short drive from Bologna.
 It will require some intensive practice but soon enough, you’ll be feeding your addiction form your own kitchen.
-Don’t forget to invite us!
+Don’t forget to invite us for a tasting!